John Rylands: Marriages and death

 Rylands died at his home, Longford Hall, on 11 December 1888, at the age of 87.
 He was buried in the Southern Cemetery, Manchester: a fine tomb was erected over the vault and his widow was buried there in 1908.
 The tomb was designed by C. H. Heathcote and completed in 1892.
-The elaborate superstructure of the tomb which included four angels was taken down in 1927 after it was vandalised and the bronze railings were stolen in 1967.
+The elaborate superstructure of the tomb included four angels playing golden trumpets.
+It was taken down in 1927 after the gold attracted vandals.
+In 1967, the bronze railings were stolen.

 The tomb has several Bible texts inscribed upon it which reflect his deep Christian faith: